Shaunaka: Literature

+The Ṛgvidhāna, a Vidhāna text on the use of Rigvedic mantras, is also attributed to Shaunaka.
+The Vidhana which he wrote helped simplify the rites and rituals written in the Shrauta and Gruhya shastras (scriptures).

 Shaunaka had a prominent role in the epic Mahābhārata.
 The epic Mahābhārata was narrated to Shaunaka by a storyteller named Ugrasrava Sauti during a conclave of sages headed by Shaunaka in a forest named Naimisha.
+Shaunaka also consoled Yudhishthira on the nature of suffering after the latter was exiled.